Regular theory in complex braid groups: Introduction

-Finite irreducible complex reflection groups were classified by Shephard and Todd: \begin{enumerate}[\quad -] \item A general infinite family $G(de,e,n)$, defined for positive integral parameters $d,e,n$, that we call the infinite series. \item 34 exceptional groups $G_4,\cdots, G_{37}$. \end{enumerate} These groups may be separated in two different classes, depending on wether or not they are well generated.
+The definitions we use imply that a complex reflection group is always seen as acting on a finite-dimensional complex vector space.
+In particular an isomorphism between two reflection groups $W\leqslant \Gl(V)$ and $W'\leqslant \Gl(V')$ is an isomorphism of vector space between $V$ and $V'$, which in turn should induce an isomorphism of groups between $W$ and $W'$.
+Finite irreducible complex reflection groups were classified (up to isomorphism) by Shephard and Todd: \begin{enumerate}[\quad -] \item A general infinite family $G(de,e,n)$, defined for positive integral parameters $d,e,n$, that we call the infinite series. \item 34 exceptional groups $G_4,\ldots, G_{37}$. \end{enumerate} These groups may be separated in two different classes, depending on wether or not they are well generated.
 In his article \cite{beskpi1}, Bessis extensively studied the case of braid groups of well-generated irreducible reflection groups.
-In particular, \cite[Theorem 12.4]{beskpi1} establishes a link between regular elements of a well-generated group $W$ and the roots of a particular element in its braid group.
-Our main goal is to extend this theorem to all irreducible complex reflection groups.